 Preparing for leadership change is all about “readiness” — making sure that the organization, the job, and the team are ready.

-- Organizational readiness.
-The organization is stable and ready for a new executive to assume the leadership role.
+- The organization is stable and ready for a new executive to assume the leadership role.

-- Executive job readiness.
-The chief executive role is ready for a successor to step into the position and effectively accomplish the job.
+- The executive job is ready for a successor to step into the position and effectively accomplish the job.
 The job has been unpacked to determine the job in practice, not just what’s on paper.
 It’s been refitted to bring it up to the needs of the present.
 And it’s been recalibrated to address the future leadership requirements.

 3. Ensure Leadership Continuity

 How to handle leadership continuity depends a lot on the current executive’s departure circumstances.
 Specifically, whether they are leaving before the new executive is hired or if they’ll be sticking around for the entire transition process and will be there to hand off the organization to their successor.

 If the incumbent is leaving before the successor is hired, the board should appoint an appropriate acting executive or hire an external interim executive director.
 Appointing a temporary bridge leader will give the board the time and breathing room it needs to carry out the transition process.
 Trying to forestall a leadership gap by rushing through is never an effective strategy.

 Of course, if the incumbent is being fired or there’s an otherwise messy departure, the board needs a skilled interim executive who can help them stabilize the organization.

 On the other hand, if the departing executive will be in place for the duration of the transition, there are three things the board should do.

 First, make sure that the departing executive is clear about their role in the transition work.
 Part of the departing executive director’s job as a leader-in-transition is to support the board’s transition work, help the organization get ready for the successor, and prepare a handoff plan.